-The Northern Berks region has an abundance of recreation land within its jurisdiction.
-The Kittatinny Ridge / Blue Mountain runs along the northern portions of Upper Tulpehocken, Upper Bern, Tilden and Windsor Townships and is a major contributor to the acreage of recreation land uses within the area.
-The recreation land use designation has the second most amount of acreage within the Northern Berks Region.
-Recreation makes up almost 22% of the total land area of the region.
+The Southern Berks region has an abundance of recreation land within its jurisdiction.
+French Creek State Park and State Game Lands #43 are major contributors to the acreage of recreation land uses within the area.
+The recreation land use designation has the second most amount of acreage within the Southern Berks Region.
+Recreation makes up almost 25% of the total land area of the region.
+Over 50% of which is located in Union Township.
+This is because almost the entirety of French Creek State Park is within Union Township's municipal border.

-Transportation Network
+11. Transportation Network